Sherex/grid-air-sim/README.md

 # Grid-Air-Sim

 Random idea I got to simulate gas in an 2D array.
-Nothing fancy just pathfinding and checking if the tile is open or not.
+It does some pathfinding, then checks if the tile is open or not.
 It now also simulates gas movements between tiles based on the throughput of each tile.

-It is probably unoptimized, but it currently does ~7500 ops/s (in a while loop and not printing to console).

 ![WebPreview](./assets/web-preview.gif)